nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---
 ### `clear` : Clearing all applicant entries

-Clears all the current data stored in the system.
+After typing `clear`, system asks the user to confirm clearing.
+If user types `yes`, all the current data stored in the system is the cleared.
+Else, the clear process is cancelled.

 Format: `clear`